FriendlyUser/markdown-notes-template/README.md

 * continuous deployment with gitlab
 * Think about latex integration, probably best to export to html and then convert to latex, or remove the !!! through scripting. (replace !!! note) with a environment, etc .. (using [pandoc-admonition plugin](https://github.com/chdemko/pandoc-latex-admonition/wiki) which works as long as a yaml header is included, but fails to read !!!, could try using ::: format instead.

+Add latex conversion, hard to get solidity code in there.
 ```sh
 pandoc --from markdown+definition_lists+table_captions+multiline_tables+grid_tables+pipe_tables+pandoc_title_block --filter=pandoc-latex-admonition test.md --to latex -o testing56.tex
 ```